tomcritchlow/tomcritchlow.github.io/_posts/2019-02-27-i-consultant.md

 I’d encourage you to think of poetry instead of power.
 No one has claims on anyone else and part of the freedom of being independent is breaking free from some of those traditional power structures.

 Use language and labels as a texture to provide as much psychological safety and identity as you need.
 If you feel less secure - choose labels that are well-understood.
-If you need to feel like an outsider - choose labels that are unique and unusual{% include tufte-sn.html id="weird" content="A few labels I love: <a href='http://natepyper.com/'>Alphabet Artist</a>, <a href='https://vimeo.com/63008757'>Media Inventor</a>!
-Also see this wonderful talk from Sara Hendren on <em><a href='https://vimeo.com/179040817'>Design for Know-Nothings, Dilettantes, and Melancholy Interlopers</a></em>." %}.
+If you need to feel like an outsider - choose labels that are unique and unusual[^weird].
 If you want to be weird, be weird.
 You can hold a poetry over your own identity this way.
 Bewitching yourself is completely allowed.

+[^weird]: A few labels I love: [Alphabet Artist](http://natepyper.com/), [Media Inventor](https://vimeo.com/63008757)!
+Also see this wonderful talk from Sara Hendren on [Design for Know-Nothings, Dilettantes, and Melancholy Interlopers](https://vimeo.com/179040817).

 From the book *Finite & Infinite Games*: